firesim/firesim/docs/Initial-OnPrem-Setup/Setting-up-your-On-Premise-Machine.rst

 You should see that the XRT tools are located on your ``LD_LIBRARY_PATH`` and that there is no trailing ``:`` (otherwise compilation will error later).

-Finally verify that the same properties hold when running locally through ``ssh``.
+Finally verify that Xilinx Vitis and XRT tools are found when running locally through ``ssh``.
 Run:

 .. parsed-literal::